 The Pomeranian is believed to have descended from wolf-spitz type dogs which at some early period migrated to Pomerania from the north of Russia and Siberia.
-Sharing the same ancestors with the other arctic breeds such as the Samoyed and Keeshond.
+Sharing the same ancestors with many other Nordic breeds such as the Samoyed, Schipperke and Keeshond.

 These early spitz type dogs were used to work as guard and sledge animals, however the smallest were kept as companions.
-At this stage of development,the breed weighed 30 lbs and were colored white, black or cream.
+At this stage of development,the breed weighed 30 lbs and were coloured white, black or cream.

 Pomeranians were established as a breed in the eighteenth century after they drew the interest of the English monarchy.
 Upon her marriage to King George 111, Queen Charlotte brought large white Pomeranians to England in 1761.

 However it was not until Queen Victoria’s reign that the Pomeranian became one of the most popular toy breeds.
 In 1888 Queen Victoria travelled to Florence, Italy and found a breed of dog called ” Volpinos “.
-These dogs resembled the descendents of Queen Charlotte’s “Poms”, but were much smaller, weighing around 5 kilos.
+These dogs resembled the descendants of Queen Charlotte’s “Poms”, but were much smaller, weighing around 5 kilos.